William-King977/cloud_computing_and_aws/EC2 and VPC/VPC Creation Guide/README.md

    * NOTE: All rules should be `Allow` rules

 ### Step 10: Assigning Subnets to NACLs
-Finally, lets assign the subnets to the NACL.
+Finally, lets assign the subnets to the NACLs.
 1. Select the **Subnet associations** tab
 2. Select the **Edit subnet associations** tab
 3. Select the public/private subnet, depending on the NACL